nagytimi85/zettelkasten/content/1-writing-and-publishing-my-zettelkasten-in-english-can-be-a-good-way-to-practice-the-feynman-technique.md

 ---
-title: Writing and publishing my Zettelkasten in English can be a good way to practice the Feynman-technique
+title: 1 Writing and publishing my Zettelkasten in English can be a good way to practice the Feynman-technique
 draft: false
 tags:
   - feynmantechnique
-timestamp: "202503281653"
+---
-uid: "1"
+stamp 202503281653

 ---

 # The Feynman-technique urges you to learn by